Noise Contours & Land-Use Zoning

 Land-use Zoning for Safety Areas and Height Assessments

 Safety areas are designated areas that apply to each runway end and are depicted per Federal Aviation Administration (FAA) criteria and the State of Minnesota Department of Transportation (MNDOT) Model Airport Zoning Ordinance.
 Each MAC-owned airport has established safety areas, which are published in the LTCPs.
-Click on the airport name above to view the LTCP for that airport.
+Click on the name of the MAC-owned airport above to view the LTCP for that airport.

-Additionally, the Metropolitan Airports Commission (MAC) created an interactive MSP Ordinance Height Calculator to help developers determine if a proposed structure within the Bloomington South Loop area would require an Airport Zoning Permit and/or filing a notice with the FAA.
+Additionally, the MAC created an interactive MSP Ordinance Height Calculator to help developers determine if a proposed structure within the Bloomington South Loop area would require an Airport Zoning Permit and/or filing a notice with the FAA.

 For a detailed safety zone analysis related to specific parcels, please email your contact information and parcel address to: MAC Safety Zone Analysis